wakabibrian/Learning_HTML_CSS_SASS/02_HTML_Fundamentals/Lesson1.md

 3. head element: This is for elements that are not visible/not rendered in the browswer window.
    Examples of head elements:
    - title: title of the web page (has closing tag)
+   - meta: meta data (data about the data) (no closing tag): has attributes like charset - UTF-8 (simple characters used in the English language)
 4. body element: This contains all the elements that are visible on the web page.
    Examples of body elements:
    - headings